snijderlab/stitch/README.md

 git clone https://github.com/snijderlab/stitch.git stitch
 ```

-The project is built with dotnet (.NET 6.0) development is done on windows, but it should work on all major platforms.
-To run the project on your own machine (not using precompiled binaries for linux or windows x64) install dotnet, stay in this folder (the root) and run:
+The project is built with dotnet (.NET 7.0) development is done on windows, but it should work on all major platforms.
+To run the project on your own machine (not using precompiled binaries for linux or windows x64) install [dotnet](https://dotnet.microsoft.com/download), stay in this folder (the root) and run:

 ```
 dotnet run --project stitch <path to batchfile>